A Genealogy of Optimizers

 The spectral squeeze

-Muon was already controlling the spectrum of the update by flattening its singular values.
+Muon was already controlling the spectrum of the update by flattening its singular values — orthogonalization can be read as steepest descent under a spectral-norm constraint.[14]
 With Hyperball, you also pin the weight matrix's Frobenius norm.
 So MuonH gives you complete control over both update structure and weight magnitude — the cleanest version of the matrix-aware story.

 But empirically, MuonH doesn't uniformly beat MuonW (Muon with ordinary weight decay).
 At lower learning rates MuonH wins; at higher rates MuonW pulls ahead.
 The mechanism: MuonW lets the weight norm grow over training, which provides an implicit annealing schedule — as ||W||F grows, the relative step ||ΔW||/||W|| shrinks even at fixed lr.
 MuonH's fixed norm eliminates this annealing.